CiscoDevNet/appdynamics-docker-images/appd-cluster-agent/README.md

+### Building Cluster Agent Image

 To build the cluster agent Image to deploy it on K8s or Openshift.
 Please follow the below steps:

 1. Get the cluster agent packages from Appdynamics Download Portal (https://download.appdynamics.com/).
 The available packages on download portal are:

-    a) One based on Alpine Linux version 3.11.6 (appdynamics-cluster-agent-alpine-linux-<Agent-version>.zip)
+    a) One based on Alpine Linux version 3.11.6 (appdynamics-cluster-agent-alpine-linux-\<Agent-version\>.zip)

-    b) One based on Rhel Linux version 7 (appdynamics-cluster-agent-rhel-linux-<Agent-version>.zip)
+    b) One based on Rhel Linux version 7 (appdynamics-cluster-agent-rhel-linux-\<Agent-version\>.zip)

     Download the above package according to the Image type you want to build.
-    If you want to build Alpine based cluster agent Image then download appdynamics-cluster-agent-alpine-linux-<Agent-version>.zip file and if you want to build Rhel based cluster agent Image then download appdynamics-cluster-agent-rhel-linux-<Agent-version>.zip.
+    If you want to build Alpine based cluster agent Image then download appdynamics-cluster-agent-alpine-linux-\<Agent-version\>.zip file and if you want to build Rhel based cluster agent Image then download appdynamics-cluster-agent-rhel-linux-\<Agent-version\>.zip.

 2. Now Extract the zip file which you have downloaded from Appdynamics Download Portal.
 Then open the extracted file and go to the docker folder and get the cluster-agent.zip file.